aspose-slides/Aspose.Slides-Products/slides/en/python-java/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">System Requirements</h2>
-    Aspose.Slides for Python via Java is platform-independent API.
-It can run on Windows, Unix/Linux & Mac platforms with the following software installed:
+    Aspose.Slides for Python via Java is a platform-independent API.
+It can run on Windows, Linux, and macOS with the following software installed:
     <ul>
       <li>JDK 1.8 or above</li>
       <li>Python 3.7 or above</li>